 This Agreement shall terminate when the purpose of the computer match has been accomplished, or after eighteen (18) months from the effective date of the Agreement without notice from either party (whichever comes first).
-This Agreement may also be terminated, nullified, or voided by either USAC or DSS, if:
+This Agreement may also be terminated, nullified, or voided by either USAC or FSSA/DFR, if:

-- Either Party violates the terms of this Agreement; or - USAC or DSS or their authorized users misuse improperly handle the data provided by the other party; or - The Parties mutually agree to terminate this Agreement prior to its expiration after 18 months; or - Either Party provides the other with thirty (30) days written notice.
+- Either Party violates the terms of this Agreement; or - USAC or FSSA/DFR or their authorized users misuse or improperly handle the data provided by the other Party; or - The Parties mutually agree to terminate this Agreement prior to its expiration after 18 months; or - Either Party provides the other with thirty (30) days written notice.